Electronic Examinations – Stationary or Mobile

 • Examinations on mobile devices such as laptops or tablets (hired devices) in rooms which are not equipped with PCs.

-Electronic examinations in ILIAS: Access and further information
+Testing in the ILIAS learning management system: Access and further information

 Examinations on stationary computers in PC rooms